Core Services: AWS vs Azure

 Compute

 Automatically adjusts the number of compute resources based on demand.
+Both offer scheduled, dynamic, and predictive scaling.

-Provision compute resources for batch job requirements.
+Provision compute resources for batch job requirements, often using managed compute environments or Spot Instances/VMs.

 Storage